 Previously configured Proposals are listed including system defined defaults.
-Depending on your level of access, you may Edit (), View View (), or Delete () a Proposal. - Step 2 Choose Add ((2))Add IPsec IKEv1 Proposal to create a new Proposal. - Step 3 Enter a Name for this ProposalThe name of the policy object.
+Depending on your level of access, you may Edit (), View View (), or Delete () a Proposal. - Step 2 Choose Add (+)Add IPsec IKEv1 Proposal to create a new Proposal. - Step 3 Enter a Name for this Proposal

+The name of the policy object.
 A maximum of 128 characters is allowed. - Step 4 Enter a Description for this Proposal.A description of the policy object.
 A maximum of 1024 characters is allowed. - Step 5 Choose the ESP Encryption method.
 The Encapsulating Security Protocol (ESP) encryption algorithm for this Proposal.
 For IKEv1, select one of the options.
 When deciding which encryption and Hash Algorithms to use for the IPsec proposal, your choice is limited to algorithms supported by the devices in the VPN.
-For a full explanation of the options, see Deciding Which Encryption Algorithm to Use. - Step 6 Select an option for ESP Hash.For a full explanation of the options, see Deciding Which Hash Algorithms to Use. - Step 7 Click Save The new Proposal is added to the list.
+For a full explanation - Step 6 Select an option for ESP Hash.For a full explanation of the options, see Deciding Which Hash Algorithms to Use.